napari/napari/docs/explanations/rendering.md

 # Render Algorithm

-The renderer will intersect the current view with the dataset to determine the working set.
+The renderer will compute the **working set** based on the current view.
 The working set is the set of chunks that we need to draw to fully render that specific view.
 The renderer will step through every chunk in the working set and do one of three things:

 | Case                         | Action                                      |
 | ---------------------------- | ------------------------------------------- |